bhavBains/lil-URL/README.md

 ## User Stories

-TinyApp is solving some basic problems a regular user to twitter might face.
+Lil-URL is solving some basic problems a regular user to twitter might face.
 	-As an avid twitter poster,
 	I want to be able to shorten links so that I can fit more non-link text in my tweets.